dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-2.md

 ---
 layout: post
-title: "NDP Logos sorted by Colour Schemes"
+title: "Are all NDP logos Red and White?
+NDP Logos sorted by Colour Schemes"
 author: d
 categories: [Deep Dives, NDP]
 tags: []
 description: "All NDP logos use red...except one."
 comments: false
 image: https://i.imgur.com/lsGepHG.png
-published: false
 ---

 The tradition of having a logo represent a National Day Parade (NDP) first began in 1998.
 Each logo has a complementary identity system which helps to brand parade paraphernalia and props.